Consensys/quorum/docs/Getting Started/7Nodes-Setup.md

 ## Prepare your environment

-A 7node Quorum network must be running before the example can be run.
+A 7 node Quorum network must be running before the example can be run.
 The [`quorum-examples`](https://github.com/jpmorganchase/quorum-examples.git) repo provides the means to create a pre-configured sample network in minutes.

 There are 3 ways to start the sample network, each method is detailed below: